Learn the benefits of developing VO2 Max, Lactate Threshold and Running Economy.

 Essential For: Athletes in half marathons

 Your lactate, or anaerobic threshold (LT) pace is defined as the fastest pace you can sustain for an extended period (20+ minutes) before lactate, a by-product of the fuel burned during hard exercise, starts building up in your blood causing muscle fatigue.
 Your LT pace will evolve (get faster) with proper training.
 Recreational athletes typically hit their LT at about 65 to 80 percent of their VO2 max, whereas elite and world-class endurance athletes tend to peak at 85-95 percent.
-This is what allows athletes such as Gebreselassie or Lance Armstrong to hold such a strong pace for longer distances.
+This is what allows elite athletes to hold such a strong pace for longer distances.

 RELATED: How Do I Find My Lactate Threshold?